PDrifting/CBookDraft/book.markdown

 //or by looking at the addresses as a whole [7ffd0424af08 - 7ffd0424af00 = 8]
 ```

-The next problem we should address is the out of order problem in memory.
+The next problem we should address is the out-of-order problem in memory.
 Any time you declare something in C it can cause Memory Fragmentation depending on how it was declared.
 Memory Fragmentation will be discussed in more detail when we begin dealing with malloc and free a bit later.
 Individual variables in this case clearly show the order they are declared in does not guarantee that same order in memory.
 We can also learn from looking at this, that any declared pointer is using 8 bytes of memory.
 So pointers are 64-bit based on the architecture this code was compiled on.
 This can change depending on your system configuration, and compiler setup also.
 Let's look at another feature of the addresses shown.

 ```
 Address of  u32Foo = 0x7ffd0424af08